Limits to crystallization pressure: Results

-At time $t=0$ the calcite surface was flat (Figure~\ref{fig:calcitepress}~A, top) and glass-calcite contact pressure $p=P_t=20\pm 10$~Pa is the same as the pressure transmitted to the upper calcite surface.
-The calcite surface was confined and the Ca$^{2+}$ and CO$_3$$^{2-}$ diffusion is limited in the confined solution film and the first contact growth rim was growing Figure~\ref{fig:calcitepress}~B. As the calcite grows at the confined surface, a cavity appears on the calcite surface, a confined growth transition that we have already explained in detail~\cite{Li2017b,Kohler2018}.
-Along the rim of the crystal the crystal grows and the dark part of the growth rim signifies a small distance $h$ and that this area, $A_c$, of the crystal is load bearing.
-One observes in images C-F that less than 10\% of the crystal area is load bearing, that is $A_c/A<0.1$.
-This means that the contact pressure increases at least tenfold from $p=20$~Pa to $p=P_tA/A_c\geq 200$~Pa.
+At time $t=0$ the calcite surface was flat ($h=40\pm 10$~nm, Figure~\ref{fig:calcitepress}~A, top) and glass-calcite contact pressure $P_c=20\pm 10$~Pa.
+The calcite surface was confined and the Ca$^{2+}$ and CO$_3^{2-}$ diffusion is limited in the confined solution film causing the first contact growth rim to form (see Figure~\ref{fig:calcitepress}~B, top).
+As the calcite grows at the confined surface, a cavity appears on the calcite surface, a confined growth transition that we have already explained in detail~\cite{Li2017b,Kohler2018}.
+Along the rim of the crystal the crystal grows and the dark part of the growth rim signifies a small distance $h<50$~nm and that this area, $A_c$, of the crystal is load bearing.
+One observes in images C-F that less than 5\% of the crystal area is load bearing.
 The growth rim is divided into different domains separated by large steps.
-Which domains of the rim that are load bearing is changing with time.
-This causes the crystal to "wobble upwards" in a manner already reported~\cite{Li2018}.
+It changes with time which domains of the rim that are load bearing.
+This causes the crystal to "wobble upwards" in a manner already reported for crystals only supporting their own weight~\cite{Li2017b}.

+We have used the RICM images in Figures~\ref{fig:calcitepress} to estimate the contact areas, $A_c$ between the calcite and the glass support (see Figure~\ref{fig:contactareas}).
+The contact pressure is then calculated as $P_c=(P_2-P_{2,0})A_m/A_c$, where $P_{2,0}=19.26$~kPa is the pressure used to stretch the membrane until full contact between calcite and glass was reached and $A_m$ is the area of the membrane transferring pressure from the control fluid to the crystal (see section~\ref{sec:force}).
+In the first 90 minutes the contact pressure increased from 20 to 250~Pa, at $t=90$~min the contact pressure changed from 250~Pa to 5~MPa and then the contact pressure reduced towards 0.5~MPa as the contact area grew.

-After 1.5 hours growth with saturation index $\sigma =$0.44, the pressure in the upper channel is increased from $P_2=20$~kPa to 30~kPa and the saturation index is kept constant.
-Since the PDMS membrane did not move the crystal upon this pressure change the transmitted pressure increased by $\Delta P_t=\Delta P_2=10$~kPa and the contact pressure is increased by $\Delta p=\Delta P_tA/A_c\geq$100~kPa to $p\geq$100~kPa.
+After 1.5 hours growth with saturation index $\Omega =$0.44, the pressure in the upper channel is increased from $P_2=20$~kPa to 30~kPa and the saturation index is kept constant.
+The images of the crystal in Figure~\ref{fig:calcitepress}~G-L show that the growth rim that was split up in domains with steps between, grows to form a smooth calcite rim in contact with the glass surface all around the crystal rim.
+During the first 30 minutes of this reformation of the rim the crystal growth is still pushing the crystal up against the applied load (see Figure~\ref{fig:calcitesize}).
+After that, the upwards growth stops and the contacting rim widens as the outer edges of the crystal continue to grow.